NVIDIA/apex/apex/contrib/sparsity/README.md

 This serves as a quick-start for ASP (Automatic SParsity), a tool that enables sparse training and inference for PyTorch models by adding 2 lines of Python.

+For details on "[Channel Permutations for N:M Sparsity](https://proceedings.neurips.cc/paper/2021/hash/6e8404c3b93a9527c8db241a1846599a-Abstract.html)," please see the [permutation_tests](permutation_tests/README.md) directory.

 ## Importing ASP

 ```